 -line 279: The formulation of this sentence could be improved for better readability.
 Are you referring to the absence of a clear spatial pattern?

-We have rewritten the paragraph.
-Hope it is more understandable now (L344-347)
+We have rewritten the paragraph (L344-347)

 -line 284: Please remove the unnecessary phrase “In our opinion.”

-OK (L 350-351) -line 294: Replace the term “normal” with “moderate.”
+Corrected (L 350-351) -line 294: Replace the term “normal” with “moderate.”

-OK (L361-362)
+Corrected (L361-362)

 -line 297: This point has already been mentioned and is not necessary to repeat.

-OK (L364-365) -lines 300-305: From a methodological point of view, I question the necessity of using PCA scores instead of the mean total abundance of ME and MT on both substrates, especially since the PCA axes seem to clearly describe the mean species abundance.
+Corrected (L364-365) -lines 300-305: From a methodological point of view, I question the necessity of using PCA scores instead of the mean total abundance of ME and MT on both substrates, especially since the PCA axes seem to clearly describe the mean species abundance.

 Assessing the dependence of Diff on PtrosSite, we could not directly operate with densities of morphotypes because they were collinear on different substrates (VIF >> 3).
-In such situations, PCA based on a predictor matrix is recommended with further use of principal components as complex features that are known to be orthogonal, i.e. not collinear (Quinn, G. P., & Keough, M. J. (2002).
+In such situations, PCA based on a predictor matrix is recommended, with further use of principal components as complex features that are known to be orthogonal, i.e. not collinear (Quinn, G. P., & Keough, M. J. (2002).
 Experimental design and data analysis for biologists.
 Cambridge university press.
 Chapter 6.1.11).
-We followed these recommendations…
+We followed these recommendations.

 Discussion -line 350: I agree with this point, but could you specify some relevant factors that were not considered in your study?